glixx/QPiano/README.md

 WINDOWS
 =======

-To run Piano Booster you need a MIDI Piano Keyboard and a MIDI interface for the PC.
-(If you don't have a MIDI keyboard you can still try out PianoBooster using the PC keyboard, 'x' is middle C - but a MIDI piano is recommend).
+To run QPiano you need a MIDI Piano Keyboard and a MIDI interface for the PC.
+(If you don't have a MIDI keyboard you can still try out QPiano using the PC keyboard, 'x' is middle C - but a MIDI piano is recommend).

 To hear the music you will need a General Midi compatible sound synthesizer.
 Unfortunately